Heretic

 That Heretic broadly succeeds as a crackerjack horror-thriller – it is Beck and Woods’ best feature to date, by a wide margin – can be attributed in part to Grant’s delightfully malevolent performance.
 Given that the actor’s romcom reputation was once built on a persona of stammering awkwardness, the most insidious aspect of his portrayal here might be his amiable unflappability.
 Like a professional social-media sexist who tsk-tsks the overly “emotional” women in his mentions, Reed never seems to lose his equilibrium, even in those brief moments when his victims seize the upper hand.
 He smiles and cracks wise through it all, whether he’s dropping cringe Star Wars prequel references or digging into human flesh with a utility knife.
 It isn’t just hard to visualize another actor in the role; it’s difficult to imagine Heretic working at all without Grant’s presence.
 Thatcher and East also deliver outstanding work in what is essentially a three-hander – the latter proves a pleasantly unexpected revelation – but it’s undeniably Grant’s show.

 This is not to imply that Beck and Woods are simply standing back and letting their big-name veteran actor chew the scenery.
 The filmmaking duo expertly maintain a taut sensation of mounting dread throughout, slowly turning up the temperature until their heroines (and the viewer) are boiling like proverbial frogs.
 By the time Barnes and Paxton realize they’re in the Mensa-bro version of one of Jigsaw’s moralizing death traps, it’s already too late.
 The film’s early living-room set piece is a particularly superb work of horror craft, combining mise-en-scène, editing, and sound design to excellent effect.
-Heretic never quite recaptures the stone-cold assurance of its first act, although it adds enough narrative subversions and left-field Barbarian-esque twists that it never feels like it’s coasting.
+Heretic never quite recaptures the stone-cold assurance of its first act, although it adds enough narrative subversions and left-field Barbarian-esque twists that it doesn’t feel like it’s coasting.
 Granted, it’s not a completely airtight piece of horror screenwriting: Reed’s villainous scheme involves a little too much Xanatos Speed Chess, and there’s some suggestion that at least one subplot perished in the editing room.
 (Was that Topher Grace?!)
 Still, mainstream horror offerings are rarely so satisfying in the awards-season twilight of the calendar year.

 Heretic opens in theaters everywhere on Friday, Nov.
 8.